 Required Student Medical Insurance and Student Health Fee information for international visiting medical students.

-As of July 1, 2013, all approved and scheduled visiting international medical students with an F1 or J1 visa will be assessed the Student Health Fee at the prevailing rate for the semester of enrollment.
-Please note the fee will be pro-rated for each 4 week period of enrollment.
+As of July 1, 2013, all approved and scheduled visiting international medical students with an F1 or J1 visa, and as of December 15, 2013, all approved and scheduled visiting international medical students with a B1/B2 or WB visa, will be assessed the Student Health Fee at the prevailing rate for the semester of enrollment.
+Please note the fee will be pro-rated for each 4 week period of enrollment based on the start/end date of the approved elective period.
+Should these dates not fall on the first and/or last day of the month, the assessed fee will be for a minimum of 2 months for each 4 week elective.

 It is recommended that travel arrangements and temporary housing accommodations not be confirmed until you have received email notification of official acceptance.